MiteshShah/miteshshah.github.io/resume/index.md

 <br>
 <b><a style="color: #428bca" href="https://easyengine.io">EasyEngine (ee)</a></b><br>

-* EasyEngine (ee) is a command line control panel to set up NGINX server on Debian/Ubuntu Linux distribution for HTML, PHP, MySQL, HHVM, PageSpeed and WordPress websites.
+* EasyEngine (ee) is a OpenSource command line control panel to set up NGINX server on Debian/Ubuntu Linux distribution for HTML, PHP, MySQL, HHVM, PageSpeed and WordPress websites.
 * EasyEngine’s simple 1-line commands can do the following stuff:
   * Complete Setup - Install NGINX, PHP, MySQL, Mail Server and dependencies in a single command.
   * HHVM & PageSpeed Support - Boost WordPress sites by enabling HHVM and PageSpeed using a single command.